 2. The TikTok Server is Down

 There could be various reasons why TikTok is not allowing you to upload a video.
-It could be due to a technical error on their end, in which case a problem with their servers may have caused the rate of video uploads to get hindered.
+It could be due to a technical error on their end, in which case a problem with their servers might have caused the rate of video uploads to be hindered.
 It could have been a server error.
 A coding error must have occurred in the popular app’s complicated international coding, serving millions of users worldwide.

 The first thing that you should do before doing anything else is to ensure that the TikTok servers are operational.
 The chances of you being unable to publish videos on TikTok are incredibly high if the service’s server is currently down or experiencing troubles.